Introduction

 - HP logo

-If the lights turn on but the screen remains black, it’s a display issue, not a power failure.
+If the lights are on but there is no display → not a power issue

 What If the HP Pavilion Laptop Does Not Turn On?